BigelowLab/flowcamr/README.md

 #### Utilities

-+ FlowCam
+###### FlowCam

 The FlowCamRefClass is a simple container for data, post-processed data, context and classification data.
-It has the follwoing fields...
+It has the following fields...

     path - the fully qualified path description name - the basename of path